YacineOuhrouche/Circuits_Repo/Circuits_Projects/Audio_Amplifier/READMe.md

 - **[Power Amplifier](../../BJT_Circuits/Power_Amplifier)**

 ## How the Signal is Amplified ⚡
-In a **two-stage Class A amplifier**, the signal undergoes two amplification stages:
+In a **two-stage common-emitter amplifier**, the signal undergoes two amplification stages:

-1. **First Stage (Voltage Amplification - Common-Emitter Amplifier)**:
+1. **First Stage (Voltage Amplification - Common-Emitter Amplifier)**
    - The input audio signal is weak and requires initial amplification.
-   - A **common-emitter amplifier configuration** is used to **boost the voltage** of the signal.
+   - A **small-signal transistor** in **common-emitter configuration** is used to **boost the voltage** of the signal.
-   - This stage provides **high voltage gain**, making it ideal for preparing the signal for the next stage.
-   - The **output is inverted** with respect to the input due to the nature of the common-emitter configuration.
+   - The **output is inverted** with respect to the input due to the CE configuration.
-   - This stage does not provide enough current to drive a speaker but ensures the signal is strong enough for the next stage.
+   - This stage provides **high voltage gain**, ensuring the signal is strong enough for the next stage.

-2. **Second Stage (Power Amplification with Transformer-Coupled Load)**:
+2. **Second Stage (Power Amplification - Common-Emitter Amplifier)**
-   - The amplified voltage signal is passed to a **power transistor** in Class A configuration.
+   - The amplified voltage signal is passed to a **second CE amplifier**, which further amplifies the signal and increases the current.
+   - This stage is designed to **drive the speaker**, ensuring sufficient power output.
-   - A **transformer is used in the load** to improve efficiency by **matching impedance** and maximizing power transfer to the speaker.
+   - **A capacitor-coupled output** is used to block DC components and pass only the amplified AC audio signal.
-   - The **transformer helps step up the output current**, reducing power dissipation in the transistor.
-   - This setup enhances **efficiency compared to a resistive load**, although it remains lower than other amplifier classes.

 ### 🎛️ Working Principle:
-1. 🎤 The input signal is fed into the **common-emitter amplifier** (first stage).
+1. 🎤 The input signal is fed into the **first common-emitter amplifier**.
 2. 📢 The first stage **increases the voltage** of the signal while inverting it.
-3. 🎚️ The amplified signal is then sent to the **power amplifier** (second stage).
+3. 🎚️ The amplified signal is sent to the **second common-emitter amplifier**, which boosts both voltage and current.
-4. 🔋 The second stage **boosts the current and power** of the signal, using a **transformer-coupled load** to improve efficiency.
+4. 🔋 The second stage **drives the speaker**, ensuring proper sound output.
 5. 🔊 The amplified signal is sent to the **speaker** for sound output.

 ## 🛠 Components Used